Fellowship-of-turing/Namsor_2.1_api/source/index.md

-*Get the current version of the Namsor software*
+*Get the current software version*

 > The above command returns JSON structured like this: